 - Information submitted and obtained from the Candidates and other sources (e.g. Referees or Clients) in connection with applications for work;

-- Information about personality, character, skills, qualifications and experience;
+- Information about personality, character, skills, qualifications, experience and cognitive ability;

 - Information about career path and preferences;

 - Information about work entitlement and ability to undertake specific types of work;